Revisiting claims of extracranial biophoton detection from the human brain

-The possibility of detecting UPE from the head raises important questions about the potential of UPE as a functional brain readout.
-However, a strict optical blackout is essential to minimize ambient light leakage into the detection system, as even trace stray photons can overwhelm true UPE signals.
+The possibility of detecting UPE from the head raises important questions about the potential of UPE as a functional brain readout. {Our results directly challenge Casey et al.'s claim of detecting UPE from the brain.
+Their reported signal levels are significantly higher than the typical UPE levels from biological tissues, including the scalp.
+Our head UPE measurements performed under proper dark conditions yield much lower levels.
+Our experiments also provide a plausible explanation for why their reported levels are so much higher than ours -- background light contamination.} Therefore, a strict optical blackout is essential to minimize ambient light leakage into the detection system, as even trace stray photons can overwhelm true UPE signals.
 Further, tissue and detector properties impose strict limits.
 Scalp and skull block nearly all sub-600~nm photons, and the PMTs used are relatively insensitive above 600~nm.
-Hence, even if photons from the head are recorded under properly dark conditions, they are much more likely to come from the skin than the brain.
-It is also worth noting that Casey et al.'s signal from the head is actually lower than the background (see Fig.~\ref{fig:casey}B).
-This suggests that what they observe is the head blocking the background light.
+Hence, even {when} photons from the head are recorded under properly dark conditions, they are much more likely to come from the skin than the brain.

+Note that even if some statistical structure is present in Casey et al.'s measured signals, this does not imply detection of photons originating from the brain.
+Instead, such structure {could be due} to statistical artefacts or arise due to a range of alternative mechanisms, including modulation of detector noise, background light fluctuations, variations in detector efficiency, head motion, or coupling to nearby instrumentation (e.g., EEG electrodes).

 In conclusion, for UPE to provide a non-invasive window into brain physiology, it would require the development of measurement protocols that eliminate background light and detectors sensitive to wavelengths transmitted through the skin and skull.
 With these safeguards in place, UPE could yet become a biomarker for neuroscience, clinical monitoring, and next-generation brain–computer interfaces.